Ingest data from Apache Kafka and Amazon MSK by API

 endpoint to test a connection.

-If the connection fails, the response includes detailed information about the reason for the failure.
-Therefore, you can update the connection and try again.
-Use the /v2/connections/{name}
+If the request fails, the response includes detailed information about the reason for the test failure.
+You can then update the connection and try again.
+Use the /v1/projects/PROJECT_ID/connections/{name}

 Start an ingestion job